ru-root/php-array-map/README.md

 ### PHP-FPM and traditional web servers
 These runtimes are for PHP-FPM and the more traditional web servers one might use for local development.

-### PSR-7 and PSR-15
-Use the popular PSR architecture.